Certification

 Personal Protective Equipment (PPE)

-Neskrid's focus isn't solely on safety and health; we also deeply care about sustainability and quality.
-Our adherence to these values is demonstrated by our ISO 9001:2015 (quality management) and ISO 14001:2015 (environmental management) certifications.
+Neskrid's focus isn't solely on health and safety; we are equally committed to sustainability and quality.
+Our commitment to these values is reflected in our ISO 9001:2015 (quality management) and ISO 14001:2015 (environmental management) certifications.

-To ensure our products consistently meet the latest certification requirements, Neskrid works closely with the NEN, the Dutch Standardisation Institute responsible for issuing these certifications.
+To ensure our products consistently meet the latest certification requirements, Neskrid works closely with the NEN, the Dutch Standardisation Institute responsible for developing these standards.
+Our colleague Jan Dirksen represents Neskrid on their committee.
+If you'd like to know more about the NEN or Jan's involvement in the committee, please read his full interview here.

 Interview Jan Dirksen